If you’re looking for the most adventure-packed and thrilling 3-week Vietnam itinerary, you’ve come to the right place!

 We walked to and paid the entry fee for the Citadel, which was 2x 150.000 VND, so about 13 USD total.
-Even though my girlfriend and I don’t necessarily get excited about these historical buildings, it was still a very cool experience!
-What surprised us most was the absence of any other tourist in the area!
+Even though Rachel and I don’t necessarily get excited about these historical buildings, it was still a very cool experience!
+What surprised us most was the absence of any other tourists in the area!

 After having seen the Citadel, we called a cab and caught our train to Dong Hoi!
 The train ride was pretty nice, as it gave us another brief moment to relax and refuel our batteries.